vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

 Open a command window and run:

     mvn clean verify -Dwebdriver.driver=firefox

+If you want to run the tests using internet explorer, make sure latest internetexplorerdriver is available on your system path.

+Open a command window and run:

+    mvn clean verify -Dwebdriver.driver=iexplorer

-This runs Cucumber features using Cucumber's JUnit runner.
+These commands run Cucumber features using Cucumber's JUnit runner.
 The `@RunWith(CucumberWithSerenity.class)` annotation on the `CucumberSerenityBDDSimpleRunner` class tells JUnit to kick off Cucumber.

 ## Running tests in parallel using Maven